Scholarships for Continuing Students

 Membership in the Pamplin Society is the highest honor bestowed by Lewis & Clark College on its students.
 Each fall the College names seven Pamplin fellows as they begin their second year at the College (membership may also be extended to transfer students and others to fill vacancies).
 The fellows are guaranteed that their demonstrated financial need, up to full tuition and fees, will be met with grant and scholarship assistance.
 Regardless of need, fellows also receive awards of $600 in each remaining year of their studies at Lewis & Clark to be used for academic support such as books, computers, travel to conferences, senior thesis research, or to supplement joint research projects with the faculty.

-Four $5,000 scholarships are to be awarded to students with sophomore standing in 2012-13 for use in their junior year.
-Faculty members are invited to nominate sophomore students who demonstrate an interdisciplinary approach to their selected major.
-They demonstrate this and qualify to be considered for the scholarship by a proposal for a directed study project for fall semester of their junior year.
-The project may address any area of study within their major.
-To contend for the scholarship the project must be constructed in cooperation with a faculty member in the student’s major department in such a way as to compel the student to think in interdisciplinary ways, and to situate his or her major subject within the wider framework of the liberal arts.
-Proposals that are truly interdisciplinary—and that explicitly require consultation with ideas, concepts, and faculty members in other disciplines across the college—are particularly welcome.
-Students must have a GPA of 3.0 or better to qualify.
-A selection committee composed of College of Arts and Sciences faculty members whose own work exemplifies interdisciplinary research will review and recommend applicants to the President for selection as scholarship awardees.
-Awards are renewable for the senior year based on continued excellence, making this potentially a $10,000 scholarship.
-The scholarship is awarded regardless of financial need; however, the total scholarship and grant received by the student from all sources may not exceed the total cost of tuition, room, and board.
+Four $5,000 scholarships are to be awarded to students with sophomore standing in 2013-14 for use in their junior year.
+Faculty members are invited to nominate sophomore students whose engagement in their liberal arts experience inside and outside the classroom is of such high quality and visibility as to be exemplary for their peers.
+Students must have a GPA of 3.25 or better to qualify.
+A selection committee composed of emeriti faculty members who have likewise demonstrated commitment to the College’s liberal arts mission will review and recommend applicants to the President for selection as scholarship awardees.
+Awards are renewable for the senior year based on continued excellence, making this a $10,000 scholarship.
+The scholarship is awarded regardless of financial need; however, the total scholarship and grant funds received by the student from all sources may not exceed the total cost of tuition, room, and board.